MobilityData/gtfs-validator/RULES.md

 Each Notice is associated with a severity: `INFO`, `WARNING`, `ERROR`.

-* `ERROR` notices are for items that the [GTFS reference specification](https://gtfs.org/schedule/reference/) explicitly requires or prohibits (using the language "must").
-The validator uses [RFC2119](https://tools.ietf.org/html/rfc2119) to interpret the language in the GTFS spec.
+* `ERROR` notices are for GTFS Schedule Reference violations.
+These are items that the [GTFS Schedule Reference](https://gtfs.org/schedule/reference/) explicitly requires or prohibits (using the language "must").
-  * ⚠️ Please note that this validator also generates `System Errors` that give information about things that may have gone wrong during the validation process such as the inability to unzip a GTFS file.
-These are generated in a second report `system_errors.json`.
-* `WARNING` notices are for items that will affect the quality of GTFS datasets.
-These are items that the [GTFS reference specification](https://gtfs.org/schedule/reference/) recommends (using the language "should"), or items recommended in the [GTFS Schedule Best Practices](https://gtfs.org/schedule/best-practices/).
+* `WARNING` notices are for GTFS Schedule Best Practices.
+These are items that the [GTFS Schedule Reference](https://gtfs.org/schedule/reference/) explicitly recommends (using the language "should"), or items mentioned in the official [GTFS Schedule Best Practices](https://gtfs.org/schedule/best-practices/).
 * `INFO` notices are for items that may affect the feed's quality.
 They are unexpected finds that should be brought to the user's attention.

+⚠️ Please note that this validator also generates `System Errors` that give information about things that may have gone wrong during the validation process such as the inability to unzip a GTFS file.
+These are generated in a second report `system_errors.json`.

 <a name="ERRORS"/>

 ## Table of ERRORS
-#### Source: all errors are based on the GTFS Schedule Reference
 | Notice code                                                                                                       | Description                                                                                                                                            |
 |-------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------|
 | [`block_trips_with_overlapping_stop_times`](#block_trips_with_overlapping_stop_times)                             | Block trips with overlapping stop times.                                                                                                               |